yuuusername/DiscordGPT-Bot/README.md

    LIB_API_KEY=YOUR_LIB_API_KEY
    DISCORD_CHANNEL_ID=YOUR_DISCORD_CHANNEL_ID
    ```
+3. Edit `prompt-template.js` (optional) and rename to `prompt.js`
-3. Install dependencies by running `npm install`
+4. Install dependencies by running `npm install`
-4. Start the application with `node index.js`
+5. Start the application with `node index.js`
-5. Chat with your bot in the channel you've determined in `.env`!
+6. Chat with your bot in the channel you've determined in `.env`!

 ## To-Do ##
 - [ ] A more user friendly setup